stephenrdoyle/LSHTM_ParasiteGenomics/Module_5_RNAseq1.md

 ![](images/module5_image2.png)

-The Artemis and BAM view windows
+The Artemis and BAM view windows:

 1. Drop-down menus
 2. Entry (top line): shows which entries are currently loaded with the default entry highlighted in yellow You can select different chromosomes to view here.